andychong23/ip/docs/README.md

 List command usage : `list`

+## Help
+If you ever forget what are the commands, you can always call the help command to get all the available commands.
+If you forget what parameters are needed for each command, you can also call the help command.

+Help command usage : `help` / `help <command_name>`

+Example usage: `help` / `help deadline`

 ## Bye
 With this command, you will say goodbye to Bob and Bob will leave you D: